oracle-livelabs/security/accessgovernance-oci-iam/deploying-using-terraform/deploying-using-terraform.md

 5. The resources should have been created successfully by the terraform script.
 Please verify the resources created.
+You will receive activation mails for the users created and ensure you reset the password at least for user Pamela Green.